mapeditor/tiled/docs/manual/using-commands.rst

 Clicking on it will run the default command (the first command in the command list).
 Clicking the arrow next to it will bring down a menu that allows you to run any command you have set up, as well as an option to open the Edit Commands dialog.
+You can also find all the commands in the File menu.

-You can press F5 as a shortcut to clicking the button to run the default command.
+Apart from this, you can setup custom keyboard shortcuts for each command and use those key sequences to execute the command directly.

 Editing Commands
 ----------------